 This receivable represents the outstanding tax credits utilised by the GAT, (refer note 6), resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under section DV 2 of the Tax Act.
-The Scheme will realise the receivable by investing in the F2 Unit Fund of the GAT, with the remainder being settled by cash if applicable.
+The Scheme will realise the receivable by investing in unit funds of the GAT, with the remainder being settled by cash if applicable.